What if I told you that you could bake delicious chocolate cookies with only 25 ingredients AND 4 ingredients?

 - Using a small cookie scoop (about 2 teaspoons if you do not have a cookie scoop) scoop out cookies onto a baking sheet.
 Using a small cookie scoop, I was able to create exactly 30 cookies, but it may vary slightly for you.

-- Optional: top with some coarse sea salt before baking if you enjoy the salty + sweet combo!
+- Optional: top with some coarse sea salt before baking if you enjoy the salty + sweet combo as I do.

-- Remove from the oven and let cool for 10-15 minutes.
+- Remove from the oven and let cool for about 30 minutes.
 These cookies will be delicate right out of the oven, but they will firm up as they cool.
-You can let them cool even longer if you feel the cookies are still too soft!
+You can let them cool even longer if you feel the cookies are still too soft, but 30 minutes should be perfect.

 Notes

-- If you do not have access to canned pumpkin, I cannot recommend a substitution.
-The canned pumpkin is the secret ingredient that keeps these cookies soft and is very low calorie, so there is not a great substitution!
+- If you do not have access to canned pumpkin, a reader told me that pureed sweet potato also worked.
+The canned pumpkin is the secret ingredient that keeps these cookies soft and is very low calorie, so you'll want to find something similar as a substitute.
 I'd recommend making my Peanut Butter Nutella Cookies as a simple cookie recipe if you do not have pumpkin.

-- Note that I do not count the brown sugar substitute in my carb totals because it contains 0 calories.
-If you are very strict about carbs, be sure to take those into account.
+- Note that I typically do not count sugar substitute in my carb totals because it contains 0 calories, but I included them for this recipe.
+The net carbs for each cookie are only 1.5g taking the sugar substitute into account.

 Recommended Products